engineersubhadip/engineersubhadip/README.md

 ### Hi there 👋

-📌 I am a Frontend Engineer, currently working on exciting real work projects which cater to seamless user experience and customer satisfaction.
+📌 I am a Frontend Engineer currently working on fascinating real-world projects that focus on seamless user experience and customer satisfaction.

-📌 I also have 3 years of work experience working as a Software Engineer where I customised end to end intricate test scenarios which tested UI performance and reliability, business functionality and many more.
-The through exposure in the field of testing ensured near bug-free application and customer gratification both of which resulted in lower churn rate.
+📌 In my three years as a software engineer, I have customized and carried out complex test scenarios that examined UI dependability and performance as well as business functionality, among other things.
+The extensive experience in this area guaranteed an almost bug-free application and user satisfaction, both of which decreased the churn rate.

-📌 I strongly believe in the philosophy that "Don't find customers for your product rather find products for your customers".
-Throughout all my years of working in a customer-centric domain, I know what customers generally look for when they visit a website.
-So I have curated a few real world end-to-end projects for your reference.
-I have targeted my audience primarily on the following data points:
+📌 I firmly ascribe to the maxim, "Don't find customers for your product; find products for your customers."
+I've spent my career working in a field where the client comes first, so I understand what users often seek when they visit a website.
+Therefore, I have built a few end-to-end real-world projects for your reference.
+I have focused my audience on the following data elements in order to achieve an outstanding user experience across all of these initiatives:

     📍 Improving Customer Loyalty
     📍 Choice and Convinience